oracle/weblogic-kubernetes-operator/documentation/4.0/content/security/openshift.md

 than are needed, and is therefore less secure.

 #### Create a custom Security Context Constraint

+For most use cases, customers should use OpenShift's default `restricted` security context constraint.
+If you do need to create and use a custom security context constraint, this section describes the settings necessary to be compatible with the operator and pods for WebLogic Server instances.

 To create a custom security context constraint, create a YAML file with the following content.
 This example assumes that your OpenShift project is called `weblogic` and